Cath's Logo, MW Total Housing Starts Graph

 One common misconception is that seasonal adjustment will also hide any outliers present.
 This is not the case.
 If there is some kind of unusual event, we need that information for analysis, and outliers are included in the seasonally adjusted series.

 A regARIMA model is a regression model with ARIMA errors.
-ARIMA stands for AutoRegressive Integrated Moving Average.
-When we use regression models to estimate some of the components in a time series, the errors from the regression model are correlated, and we use ARIMA models to model the correlation in the errors.
-ARIMA models are one way to describe the relationships between points in a time series.
+When we use regression models to estimate some of the components in a time series, the errors from the regression model are correlated, so we use ARIMA models to model the correlation in the errors.

 When generating seasonally adjusted series, it is important to use software specifically designed for the purpose of seasonal adjustment.
 Seasonal adjustment is more complicated than it might seem on the surface.
 For most series, seasonal adjustment can NOT be done properly by hand or with a spreadsheet program like Excel.